 Brennan’s very first lines start to build a world that catches you off guard, almost indistinguishable from ours except that certain people know demons exist.
 The demons are so desperate to leave their plane of existence and enter ours that they’ll seduce, possess and destroy humans in the process.
 There are also magicians who use and abuse the demonssacrificing people along the wayand innocent bystanders who often get caught in the fray.
 In the first group are Alan and Nick, their crazy mother who screams if Nick comes near her and an entire Goblin Market support-network of magician haters.
 In the latter category fall Mae and Jamie, a girl Alan has his eye on and her recently demon-marked brother, among others.

 But now I’m about to enter the realm of spoilers.
 So if you haven’t read it and don’t like spoilers, stop here and go get it!
 I can sum the rest of the review up very briefly: if you like urban fantasy at all, if you like smart, funny writing and really good twists, you will like this.

-- Suzanne Johnson Fiction Affliction: July Releases in Science Fiction 2 hours ago
+- Suzanne Johnson Fiction Affliction: Genre-Benders for August 5 hours ago

-- Stubby the Rocket Not the Kryptonian Bees!
-5 hours ago
+- Stubby the Rocket Everything in the Marvel Universe Really is Connected!
+9 hours ago